mainmatter/mainmatter.com/src/posts/2022-11-17-sending-emails-from-the-edge-with-rust.md

 argue this isn't a reasonable use case for Rust/WASM and you'd probably be right.
-We wrote a simply proxy service (for which we also don't expect a lot of traffic) where performance is almost entirely bound by network IO – there's no computationally expensive processing going on, or your could argue almost no processing at all – which would typically be the main reason why you'd choose Rust/WASM.
+We wrote a simply proxy service (for which we also don't expect a lot of traffic) where performance is almost entirely bound by network IO – there's no computationally expensive processing going on (you could argue almost no processing at all) – which would typically be the main reason why you'd choose Rust/WASM.
 However, [we love Rust](/rust-consulting/) and wouldn't have wanted to let an opportunity to use it pass unused.
 So in short, would we recommend people to implement their mailers in Rust? – maybe not, just using JavaScript